zenkavi/old_zenkavi.github.io/_pages/projects.md

 ### Reproducible meta-analysis

 This is a prospective project in a very early stage that I want to continue working on in the near future.

-Fast and reproducible meta-analysis tool for behavioral sciences
+The broad aim is to build tools that would enable researchers to conduct fast and reproducible meta-analyses.
+Some components I am currently considering include:

-Standardized data format
+Standardized data format for meta-analysis search results
-Browser widget that saves dated search queries and results Online platform to upload published/unpublished datasets Result and keyword extractor from published papers Crowd-sourced tagging system of extracted results Search engine to filter extracted results
+Browser widget that saves dated search queries and results
+Online platform to upload published/unpublished datasets
+Result and keyword extractor from published papers
+Crowd-sourced tagging system of extracted results
+Search engine to filter extracted results